zbendhiba/zbendhiba.github.io/_pages/about.md

 ---

 ### Hello there 👋
-I’m Zineb Bendhiba, an Open Source Java developer with extensive experience, deeply passionate about navigating the complex challenges within Cloud Native environments.
+Hi, I’m Zineb Bendhiba, an Open Source Java developer with extensive experience, deeply passionate about navigating the complex challenges within Cloud Native environments.
 I am dedicated to using and contributing to Open Source projects to tackle these challenges.

-I believe in the strength and adaptability of Apache Camel as an integration framework.
-Within the Apache Camel project, I actively contribute to diverse challenges, demonstrating my ability to innovate and lead in the field.
-This reflects my enduring commitment to addressing complex problems throughout my career.
+I believe that Apache Camel is an amazing tool for connecting different systems together.
+Within the Apache Camel community, I contribute to various projects and show my skills by coming up with innovative solutions.
+This reflects my commitment to tackling complex issues throughout my career.

-My engagement in the Apache Camel community has enriched my expertise in cutting-edge Cloud-native technologies, including Kubernetes, Quarkus, serverless architectures, and AI.
-I continuously explore and implement novel approaches to apply this knowledge in practical, impactful ways.
+Through my work in the Apache Camel community, I've become knowledgeable about cutting-edge technologies like Kubernetes, Quarkus, Serverless and GenAI.
+I'm always looking for new ways to apply this knowledge and make a positive impact.

-Engaged in various open source and women in tech communities, I actively participate as a tech speaker, sharing insights and experiences with fellow enthusiasts.
+I also participate in various open-source and women-in-tech communities as a speaker, sharing my experiences and insights with others who are passionate about tech.

 # Facts about me
 - 🖥 I work as a Senior Software Engineer at [Red Hat](https://www.redhat.com/)